BOPPALabs/.github/profile/README.md

 ## 🤝 Collaboration

-We’re not looking for contributors right now — we’re just keeping our heads down and building.
+We’re not looking for external contributors right now — we’re just keeping our heads down and building.

 ---

 ## 🌐 Links

 https://boppa.net

 > _More coming soon._

 ---